guides you to the best local dishes & drinks in

 EYW wants your food stories!

-• When it’s completed, the High Line, a public park built on a 1930s elevated rail line on Manhattan’s west wide, will be 1.45 miles (2.3 km) long; as it stands now, it’s about a half-mile one way, running from Gansevoort St. in the Meatpacking District to 20th St. in Chelsea, between 10th & 11th Aves. (map).
+• When it’s completed, the High Line, a public park built on a 1930s elevated rail line on Manhattan’s west side, will be 1.45 miles (2.3 km) long; as it stands now, it’s about a one mile one way, running from Gansevoort St. in the Meatpacking District to 30th St. in Chelsea, between 10th & 11th Aves. (map).
 This isn’t hugely exerting, of course, but it’s a worthwhile stroll along a beautifully landscaped, coolly repurposed industrial structure, high above the city streets.

 • It’s an oldie but a goodie: Walk over the Brooklyn Bridge.
 It’s a must.
-The historic span itself is just more than a mile (1.8 km) long, but add in some of Lower Manhattan beforehand and Brooklyn Heights after (or vice versa), and you’ve got a full day of the best kind of sightseeing—on the ground, among locals and jaw-dropping views, while burning calories.
-Of course, there are a few famous culinary temptations on the Brooklyn side (Grimaldi’s, Brooklyn Ice Cream Factory, Jacques Torres Chocolate), and we’re not going to discourage you from any one of them.
+The historic span itself is just more than a mile (1.8 km) long, but add in some of Lower Manhattan beforehand and Brooklyn Heights/Brooklyn Bridge Park after (or vice versa), and you’ve got a full day of the best kind of sightseeing—on the ground, among locals and jaw-dropping views, while burning calories.
+Of course, there are a few famous culinary temptations, particularly on the Brooklyn side (Grimaldi’s, Brooklyn Ice Cream Factory, Jacques Torres Chocolate), and we’re not going to discourage you from any of them.

 One of the city’s best biking routes is the Hudson River Greenway, an 11-mile (17.7 km) stretch of separated bike (and walking) path that travels up Manhattan’s west side adjacent to the Hudson.
 It is only one section of the still-under-construction 32-mile (51.5 km) Manhattan Waterfront Greenway, which will circumnavigate the whole island (it is possible to do so now by using on-street links here and there; see the map here), but the west side is our favorite part, especially come summertime.
 Among the highlights are several casual al fresco dining and drinking spots, like the super cool seasonal Frying Pan bar-on-a-ship (W. 26th St. & the river, map) in Chelsea and the Boat Basin Café (W. 79th St. & the river, map) on the UWS; beach volleyball at the Hudson Beach Café (105th St. & Riverside Park, map); and The Cloisters ($25; 99 Margaret Corbin Dr., Fort Tryon Park, map), the Metropolitan Museum of Art’s castle-like offshoot, a treasure trove of art and architecture from medieval Europe.